ajgargan/wikimedia/README.md

 # Wikimedia on AWS
-## Requirements
+## Requirements (changed so this isn't searchable)
 1. You can host this wherever you want.
-It can be in the cloud or a machine on your network or a VM somewhere.
 2. You must leave your history intact
 3. You must provide us with the IP, username and SSH key so we can login as a user with sudo privileges.
-4. You MUST provide motivations for why you chose Linux distribution/applications/services/setup/architecture/basically why you did what you did.
-The more info you give, the better
+4. You must provide motivations for why you did what you did.
-5. This setup must be production quality, ie it should be setup as if this was going to be run in a production environment.
+5. This setup must be production quality.

 ## Answers
 1. Hosting on AWS.